Our Humble Story

 Four decades later, Charlie and his wife, Sally, were distributing turkey and chicken pot pies throughout New England.
 They’d built a new production facility at the farm to keep up with demand, but otherwise very little had changed, because very little needed changing.
 They were still using Clara’s recipes, still cutting vegetables by hand, and still making gravy from scratch.
 The hand-pulled chicken and turkey were as tender as ever.
 Theirs was a thrifty, quintessential New England mom-and-pop business operating with a simple goal: Put healthy meals on the table for as many folks as possible.

 The company has stayed true to those roots while continuing to branch out.
 In 2006, when Amy and Chris joined the business, their girls, Blake and Lucy, were just 3 years old, and the young parents were thinking a lot about the food they were putting on the table.
 They were learning about the benefits of organic food, knew there must have been a lot of young families out there like theirs, and saw an opportunity for Blake’s.
 They saw other opportunities in the heirloom recipe cards that Clara had handed down with the farm: hearty recipes for shepherd’s pie, macaroni and cheese, and macaroni and beef.
 With each new addition to the Blake’s line of products, we asked ourselves one question: If Clara were to come back today, would she approve of what we’re doing?

 All these years later, Blake’s is still using the finest natural and organic ingredients.
-We’re still making all our meals from scratch in small batches.
 There’s simply no other way to make a Blake’s meal.
 We think Clara would approve.